Samuel L. Perry

 Samuel L. Perry is an American sociologist known for his research on American Christianity, politics, and sexual behavior.
 He is currently the Sam K. Viersen Presidential Professor of Sociology at the University of Oklahoma.
-Perry is also an affiliated scholar at the Public Religion Research Institute.
-The topics of his books and articles have included American evangelicals and their social engagement, Christian nationalism, moral incongruence and religious responses to pornography use, religion and interracial marriage, Christian adoption and foster care, and English Bible translations.
+Perry is an affiliated scholar at the Public Religion Research Institute, and for the 2026-2027 academic year he will be a Visiting Scholar at the Russell Sage Foundation in New York City.
+The topics of his books and articles have included American evangelicals and their social engagement, Christian nationalism, moral incongruence and religious responses to pornography use, religion and interracial marriage, Christian adoption and foster care, pronatalism, and English Bible translations.

 Perry's work has been recognized with awards from the Society for the Scientific Study of Religion, the Association for the Sociology of Religion, Society for the Scientific Study of Sexuality, and Christianity Today.
 Since 2022, the scholarly analytics firm ScholarGPS has rated Perry as the number-one ranked sociologist in the world according to their metrics of scholarly productivity and impact.

 Perry has written for outlets like TIME Magazine, The Washington Post, NBC News, and The Dallas Morning News.
 His interviews and research findings have also been featured on CNN, C-Span, The Mehdi Hasan Show, and recent documentaries by Frontline and Al Jazeera.
 Perry is also one of the featured experts interviewed in the film Bad Faith: Christian Nationalism's Unholy War on Democracy.